ranjanrai12/angular-prep/src/app/theory/service/01-dependency-injection.md

+### What is an Angular Service

+Service is a piece of reusable code and that code we will use in many components across out application.

 ### What is Angular `Dependency Injection`(DI) ?

 `Dependency Injection (DI)` is a software design pattern where the dependencies of a class are provided from the outside, rather than the class creating them itself.